Optimal realisations of two-dimensional, totally-decomposable metrics: Introduction

 \begin{thm} Let $(X,d)$ be a totally"=decomposable finite metric space with dimension two.
 Then there exists an optimal realisation of $(X,d)$ that is homeomorphic to a subgraph of $(G_d,w_\infty)$. \end{thm}

-In fact this immediately follows from a somewhat stronger theorem that we shall prove (Theorem~\ref{thm:min-path-sat}), which essentially states that any ``well-behaved'' optimal realisation of a two-dimensional, totally-decomposable metric $d$ can be found as a homeomorphic subgraph of $(G_d,w_\infty)$.
+In fact this immediately follows from a somewhat stronger theorem that we shall prove (Theorem~\ref{thm:min-path-sat}), which shows that a certain special type of optimal realisation of a two-dimensional, totally-decomposable metric $d$ can be found as a homeomorphic subgraph of $(G_d,w_\infty)$.
+Note also that Theorem~\ref{2compat} implies that the optimal realisation problem for $l_1$-planar metrics is equivalent to the Minimum Manhattan Network (MMN) problem; since the MMN problem is NP-hard~\cite{chin2011min}, the optimal realisation problem for two-dimensional metrics is also NP-hard (see \cite[Section 5]{HMS13} for more details and some algorithmic consequences).

-The proof of this theorem heavily relies on the two-dimensionality of the tight-span.
-Indeed, we do not know how to extend Theorem~\ref{2compat} to even three"=dimensional totally-decomposable metrics (see Example~\ref{ex:three-dim}).
-In another direction, it might be of interest to try and extend this result to two-dimensional metrics in general, for which a fair amount is known concerning the structure of their tight-span \cite{Karzanov98,Hirai09}.
+Our proof of Theorem~\ref{2compat} heavily relies on the two-dimensionality of the tight-span, and we do not know how to extend our arguments to totally-decomposable metrics.
+Even so, it might be of interest to try and extend our result to two-dimensional metrics in general, especially as a great deal is known concerning the structure of their tight-spans (e.g. \cite{Hirai09,Karzanov98}).
+Indeed, our proof of Theorem~\ref{2compat} relies on a close relationship between tight-spans and so-called Buneman or median complexes, and so results concerning median complexes and folder complexes \cite{Chepoi00} could potentially help yield a more general result for two-dimensional metrics.

 The remainder of this paper is organised as follows.
 We recall some definitions and results in Section~\ref{sec:prelim}.
-Section~\ref{sec:tight-span} discusses embeddings of realisations into the Buneman complex, a polytopal complex which is closely related to the tight-span, and which is precisely the tight-span for the metrics that we consider.
-We will also present a theorem about embeddings of realisations into the Buneman complex in Section~\ref{sec:split:flow} which uses the new notions of split-flow graphs and split potentials.
-Finally, we establish Theorem~\ref{2compat} in Section~\ref{sec:proof}.
+We will then present a theorem about embeddings of realisations into the Buneman complex in Section~\ref{sec:split:flow} which uses the new notions of split-flow digraphs and split potentials.
+Finally, we establish our main result in Section~\ref{sec:proof}, from which Theorem~\ref{2compat} follows.